Dhaval-loncha/E_Commerce_Website/README.md

 4. Run the frontend:
     ```bash
-    npm start
+    npm run dev
     ```

-   This will start the app on `http://localhost:3000`.
+   This will start the app on `http://localhost:5173`.

 ### **Backend Installation**: